pleabargain/DDS_hackathon_2025JAN_AI_challenge/README.md

    - Choose to continue progress or start fresh
    - Answer each question thoroughly
    - AI will provide suggestions to enhance your answers

+   Available Commands:
    - Type 'SAVE' at any time to save your progress
+   - Type 'EDIT' to modify a previous answer
+   - Type 'EXIT' to save and quit (or press Ctrl+C)

+   Additional Features:
-   - Previous answers will be shown in blue when continuing from saved progress
+   - Previous answers shown in blue when continuing from saved progress
    - Choose where to save your JSON file at completion
-   - Press Ctrl+C to exit

 4. Your responses will be saved in `day1form.json`